tensorflow/community/rfcs/20210513-pluggable-profiler-for-tensorflow.md

 * **PluggableProfiler Initialization and Registration**

   Core TensorFlow will load `TF_InitProfiler` from plugin's dynamic library installed under "…python_dir.../site-packages/tensorflow-plugins" and pass the address of `TF_InitProfiler` symbol to `InitPluginProfiler` to do initialization and registration.
-TensorFlow retrieves `TF_ProfilerRegistrationParams` from plugin and do the compability checks.
-If pass, TensorFlow will register PluggableProfiler creation function to the ProfilerFactroy.
+TensorFlow retrieves `TF_ProfilerRegistrationParams` from the plugin and does the compatibility checks.
+If passed, TensorFlow will register the PluggableProfiler creation function to the [ProfilerFactroy](https://github.com/tensorflow/tensorflow/blob/aa855d21ac89e6649ec782ef4efd4e126b37d79d/tensorflow/core/profiler/lib/profiler_factory.cc#L39).

   ```c++
   class PluggableProfilerFactory{